 An important remark concerning options: in Dynare, all options are global.
 This means that, if you have set an option in a given command, Dynare will remember this setting for subsequent commands (unless you change it again).
 For example, if you call bvar_density with option bvar_prior_tau = 2, then all subsequent bvar_density and bvar_forecast commands will assume a value of 2 for bvar_prior_tau, unless you redeclare it.
 This remark also applies to datafile and similar options, which means that you can run a BVAR estimation after a Dynare estimation without having to respecify the datafile.

-2Function matricint of file bvar_density.m implements the calculation of the log of F.
+$^{^2}$ Function matricint of file bvar_density.m implements the calculation of the log of F.

-5.1.1 Options related to the prior specification
+5.1.1 Options related to model and prior specifications